 · Course Outline:

-This course continuous the course MAP7436 in the Fall of 2011 as an introduction to mathematical imaging.
+This course is an introduction to mathematical imaging.
 We will study basic mathematical methods for modeling and solving certain fundamental problems in image analysis, such as image segmentation, registration, restoration, and reconstruction.
 We will focus on the use of variational methods, statistical dependence measures and analysis for modeling.
 We will also learn several currently developed efficient numerical methods for solving large scale and ill-conditioned linear inverse problems with total variation regularization, and discuss their applications in solving image analysis problems.
 Students will gain knowledge on mathematical theories, methods, and practical experience in solving real world problems in image analysis.

 · Arrangement of the course: